urre/wordpress-nginx-docker-compose/README.md

 ## PhpMyAdmin

-PhpMyAdmin comes installed as a service in docker-compose.
+PhpMyAdmin now comes installed as a service in docker-compose.

 Open [http://127.0.0.1:8080/](http://127.0.0.1:8080/)